cloudify-cosmo/docs.getcloudify.org/content/manager/snapshots.md

 {{% /gsNote %}}

 {{% gsNote title="Known issue" %}}
 If you create a snapshot on a Cloudify Manager, delete all blueprints and restore the snapshot on the same Manager, events will be duplicated.
-In this case it is recommended to clear ElasticSearch index manually before restoring the snapshot, please see [instructions]({{< relref "manager/snapshots.md#clearing-manager-manually" >}}).
 {{% /gsNote %}}

 ## Snapshot Contents